kimfalk/banana_navigation_deep_reinforcement_learning/report.md

 network.
 The target network is created by copying the weights of the local network once every x number of steps.

-The challenge with this set up is that the network has an tendency to overestimate the action values.
+The challenge with this setup is that the network has an tendency to overestimate the action values.
 The [double Q-learning algorithm](https://arxiv.org/pdf/1509.06461.pdf) introduces an improvement for this.
 By estimating the action values from the target network, but using the local network to choose which action is the optimal.